abhaynayar/obsidian/labs/websec.md

 ### Reflected XSS

-Includes data from an HTTP request in the immediate response.
+Includes unsafe data from an HTTP request in the immediate response.

 How to: